mattfergoda/warbler/README.md

 # Warbler
-A Twitter-like RESTful multi-page application built with Flask, PostgreSQL, SQLAlchemy, Jinja and WTForms with unit and integration tests.
+A Twitter-like multi-page application built with Flask, PostgreSQL, SQLAlchemy, Jinja and WTForms with unit and integration tests.

 [Live Demo](https://mattfergoda-warbler.onrender.com/)